 Aim 2: memory for real-world events

 In this experiment, participants will wear an iPod-like device around their necks for 7 days as they go about their daily lives.
 The device will take a photograph and record its GPS coordinates every hour (unless the device is turned off by the participant).
-Shortly after taking a photograph, the device will emit a brief alarm chirp, asking the patients to use the RNS recording wand to write the just-recorded neural data to disk.
+Shortly after taking a photograph, the device will emit a brief alarm chirp, asking the patients to use the RNS magnet, that will prompt the device to store a short electrocorticography and then will be downloaded when the patient has access to the downloading computer.

 After 7 days of photographs are collected, participants will perform a cued recall memory task back in the lab.
 Specifically, the participants will be shown each image in turn (in a random order) and will be asked to imagine, as vividly as possible, what they were doing around the time the photograph was taken.
 They will rate the subjective quality of their reconstructions (1 = vivid memory of the event; 4 = no memory of the event).
 We will recording ongoing hippocampal activity from the RNS (patients) or using fMRI (controls) during the cued recall task.
 We will ask how brain patterns reflect the similarities and differences between events, how brain patterns differ between well-remembered and (subjectively) forgotten events, and how these patterns differ across the patients and control participants.